 It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

-Hopefully, this content will prove informative and helpful for you and your parents.
-Please read it carefully and show it to your parents so that they are also aware of the examination regulations and the procedures to follow in the event of any problems occurring.
+Hopefully, this content will prove informative and helpful for you and your parent/carer.
+Please read it carefully and show it to your parent/carer so that they are also aware of the examination regulations and the procedures to follow in the event of any problems occurring.

 The awarding bodies (or examination boards) set down strict criteria which must be followed for the conduct of examinations and Impington Village College is required to follow them precisely.
 You should therefore, pay particular attention to the JCQ Information documents available below.